genuinetools/img/README.md

 Currently this works out of the box on a Linux machine if you install via the directions covered in [installing from binaries](#binaries).
-This installation will ensure you have the correct version of `img` and also the patched version of `runc`.
+This installation will ensure you have the correct version of `img` and also `runc`.

 The ultimate goal is to also have this work inside a container.
 There are patches being made to container runtimes and Kubernetes to make this possible.